1 RtI, MTSS, and Universal Screening – An Overview

 Response to Intervention (RtI) and MTSS multi-tiered system of supports are data-driven approaches that schools and districts use to support students with academic and/or behavioral needs.
 There are several goals of RtI and MTSS.
 The first is to support students through early identification of needs and early intervention so that needs are met as soon as possible.
 The second goal is to prevent academic failure.

-RtI and MTSS programming provide tiered, or levels of support with increasing intensity, for students who are struggling in academics to prevent them from falling behind their peers.
+RtI and MTSS programming provide tiered, or levels of support with increasing intensity, for students who are struggling in academics and/or behavior to prevent them from falling behind their peers.
 It is important to note that Response to Intervention and MTSS programming are not a replacement for special education.
 They also do not purposely exclude students already in special education.
-They are not instructional practices.
-Rather, RtI and MTSS are data-driven and systematic approaches that guide educators to use data as they support student academic and/or behavioral needs.
+RtI and MTSS are data-driven and systematic approaches that guide educators to use data as they support student academic and/or behavioral needs.

 The RtI team is comprised of many different people that hold a specific role on the RtI team.
 The following people should be considered an integral part of the team: